Monday, 13 May 2019

 The Olympiad is open to ALL learners at South African schools so it is an opportunity to challenge your school and your learners to test their general knowledge against the rest of the country.

 High School (Gr 8 – 12) or the Primary School Olympiad (Gr 6 -7) can enter.
 The entry fee is R25 per learner.
-If your school enters more than 25 learners, then you qualify for the discounted rate of R15 per person.
+If your school enters 50 or more learners, then you qualify for the discounted rate of R15 per person.

 Each learner that participates in the World Knowledge Olympiad, will receive a certificate.
-The question paper is in Afrikaans and English.
+The question paper is in English and your school’s choice of Afrikaans, isiZulu or isiXhosa.

 Time: 14:00 till 15:15